FeelingFun/sxtools/README.md

 	Export to game engine

 Changing the topology of your model while coloring and creasing is probably fine, but the limitations of not having construction history apply.

+## Goals & Purpose
+The toolbox is developed to allow 3D artists to create simple and stylized visuals that side-step the "low-poly, limited palette" retro look that is common to many indie titles.
+The development is focused on a workflow where almost the entire modeling work is to create a simple, elegant control cage that is subdivided as the final export step.
+All modeling effort and vertex painting work is performed on the control cage.
+This keeps the source art lightweight, easy to edit, and avoids the hassle involved with texturing.
+Instead of beveling edges, creasing is used whenever possible.

+In other common art pipelines a model is sculpted without concern to poly counts, then baked to normal maps that are applied to a re-topo mesh.
+However these meshes are still fairly complex to manage when skinning, rigging etc.

+For certain art styles, taking the control cages to the game engine to be tessellated may be a feasible approach, work on that still continues on many fronts.

 ### Terminology
 | Term | Summary |